Power Apps Code Apps

 Connectors & Connection References

 The wizard auto-creates connection references in your solution so they travel across environments.
-This now happens in an explicit later connector-binding pass, not during the initial scaffold.
+This happens in an explicit later connector-binding pass, not during the initial scaffold.

 | Action | How |